AltSysrq/crymap/book/src/index.md

   destroying the user's data.
 It would be technologically feasible to make, e.g., a PAM module that delegates to Crymap, but this is not implemented nor are there any plans to ever do so.

+- The maximum size of an email is currently hard-coded to 64MB.